 - tablespoon for scooping per group

 Students will love eating these “sedimentary rocks” when they are finished.
 If your school or district has restrictions on eating in the classroom, you will need to set expectations with your students.

 Okay, here we go.

 Bake 3 different colors of cornbread.
 If you plan on crumbling at home, bake in regular pans, however, if you plan on having the students model weathering, bake in mini muffin pans.
 Plan out about one of each color mini muffin per small group or one tablespoon of crumbled cornbread per person.

-If you are “weathering” yourself, put chucks of the cooked cornbread into gallon sized storage bag.
-Close the bag and then crumble into small pieces to represent sediment.
+If you are “weathering” yourself, put chunks of the cooked cornbread into a gallon-sized storage bag.
+Close the bag and then crumble it into small pieces to represent sediment.
 Count out enough of the mini cups so that each group will have 3 (one filled with each color).

 Use butcher paper or trays to minimize mess.
 Pass out the cornbread (muffins or filled cups) to each group along with a small container of honey water and a pipette.
 Give each student an empty 3 oz cup.
 If you made muffins, have students crumble them into separate cups while discussing how this represents weathered sediments.